LDinos/bejbot/README.md

+# Description
+A bot designed for the Bejeweled Fans server.
+It can be used to create board images, play bejeweled in discord and also manage the server.

 # Running the bot
 - You need an auth.json file that uses the bot authentication code which is hidden in the [Discord Developer Portal](https://discord.com/developers/applications) page of your application.
 ```json